ysef-pm/hill-chart-app/README.md

 ### "Firebase: Error (auth/operation-not-allowed)"
 - Make sure Anonymous authentication is enabled in Firebase Console

-### "API Error: 403" from Gemini
-- Check that your Gemini API key is correct
-- Verify your API key has not exceeded its quota

 ### Styles not loading
 - Make sure Tailwind CSS is installed: `npm install -D tailwindcss postcss autoprefixer`
 - Check that `tailwind.config.js` exists